-A Sleek Orangery for a Victorian Family Home
+A Sleek Orangery for a Victorian Family Home in Surrey

 Timber folding & stacking doors, soft colours and clever lighting make up this dazzling open-plan family kitchen

 Based just outside Guildford in Surrey, this timber orangery extension is bright and light, with sunshine radiating down through the magnificent glazed roof lantern.
 The clients adore the characteristic features of their Victorian red-brick residence.
 However, the interiors had a layout very typical of the period, with separate rooms all leading off one main hallway.
 After living in the house for just over a year, they realised how much they missed the open-plan layout and large bi-fold doors they used to enjoy in their previous home.
 They decided to create something similar, which would be better suited to the needs of their busy, young family.

 Since the homeowner runs her own interior design company, Emily Coco Interiors Ltd, we based our designs on her clear vision for the space.
 We made sure there was plenty of room for some large artisan pieces of furniture she wanted to display in the extension.
 For us, it was essential to respect the period features of the home, while creating a space which would cater to modern, relaxed family living at the same time.

 To complement the look and feel of the main house, we wanted to evoke the feeling of being in a beautiful, grand building, combined with a fresh, contemporary style.
 We designed a bespoke orangery spanning the full width of the property’s rear and leading straight out into the back garden.
 The spacious kitchen created by the experts at Charlie Kingham is perfect for social gatherings, as it flows straight into the new orangery.
 We also devised a modern lighting scheme, with recessed floor lights set on either side of the French doors.